Violence against animals needs to be raised to at least a Level 5 felony!!

 The intent of this is to shed light on the fact that violence against animals needs to be readdressed at the legislative level.
 IC 35-46-3-12 subsection c (torturing or mutilating animals) should be enhanced from a level 6 to a level 5 felony.
 This crime level must be enhanced because of the effects it has on the animals involved, the amount of resources that go into rehabilitating these animals and the amount of resources that go into investigating these crimes.
 We must, as a State community, make a statement to the criminals that would commit these horrendous acts that they will be tolerated no longer the way they have been in the past.

 Please let me share with you the story of Justice.
 Justice is a male, brown eyed American Pit Bull Terrier.
 He is approximately two to three years old.
 Justice is a living, breathing, beautiful animal that feels pain and understands just how cruel and violent human beings can be.
-Justice was found on November 2nd near the intersection of County Roads 800 N and 400W in Shelby County.
-A known but un-named concerned citizen was passing by and saw Justice and the two boys who found him.
-She was able to get Justice loaded into her truck for transport to life-saving veterinary care.
+Justice was found on November 2nd near the intersection of County Roads 800 N and 400W in Shelby County, IN.

 Justice was taken to Indy Vet in Indianapolis the next day.
 He had chemical burns all over his body and all over his face.
 He had skin sloughing off, both his eyes and nasal passages were nearly swollen shut.
 His mouth and esophagus were burned from licking off the chemicals.
+He had a staph infection as well.
 The extent and seriousness of the injuries that Justice has are indicative of intentional torture and mutilation and clearly no accident.
 Words cannot describe the amount of torture and pain this poor little guy has been through.

 The Shelby County Animal Control Agency and the community came together to raise money so that law enforcement could pursue solid leads and Justice could get the treatment he deserves.
 Our Law Enforcement Officer’s time is stretched thin and spent well enough already pursuing leads and investigating crimes committed against other people.
-The Shelbyville Animal Control Agency spent three weeks investigating this crime.
-Chris did a lot of research and got a lot of tips before turning her binder into Law Enforcement Investigators in Shelby County.
-It is believed that they are following a solid lead and there is a ten-thousand dollar reward for information that leads to an arrest.
-Thus, one heartless person’s criminal act costs not only the animal but society so much.
+There is a $15,000 reward for information that leads to an arrest.

 Complete your signature